|UCAS code||See course combinations||Duration||4 years with year abroad (BA)|

 The study of philosophy develops analytical rigour and the ability to criticise and reason logically.
 It allows you to apply these skills to questions ranging from how we acquire knowledge and form moral judgements to the nature of language, art and literature.
 Since many works of literature are shaped by the dominant philosophical ideas of their epoch, study of philosophy can illuminate that intellectual background.

 The study of a modern European language develops analytical and critical abilities as well as linguistic skills to a high level; the study of the literature written in that language contributes to an understanding of many aspects of European culture.
-It develops attention to stylistic and terminological detail and rhetorical strategies, and sensitivity to cultural and historical context, which are also of great value for the study of philosophy.
+It develops attention to stylistic and terminological detail and rhetorical strategies, and sensitivity to cultural and historical context, which are also of great value to the study of philosophy.

 Oxford’s Modern Languages Faculty is one of the largest in the country, with a total intake of more than 250 students a year, including those reading joint degrees.
 The Taylor Institution is the biggest modern languages research library in the UK.
 The Modern Languages Faculty also has an undergraduate lending library, and students are able to take advantage of the excellently equipped Language Centre.

 A typical week

-Your work is divided between tutorials (one or two weekly), lectures (typically about six hours of lectures each week, in addition to about two or three hours of classes (first-year logic, language classes throughout the course).
+Your work is divided between tutorials (one or two weekly), lectures (about six hours of lectures each week, in addition to about two or three hours of classes (first-year logic, language classes throughout the course).
 The rest of your week will be spent in private study to prepare essays for tutorials and improve your command of your language.